mahaloz/ctf-wiki-en/docs/misc/traffic/protocols/HTTP.md

 From this picture, we can see blind SQL injection is in traffic packets.

-At this point, you can determine the direction to obtain the flag: extracting all the URLs, then can use `Python`.
+At this point, you can determine the direction to obtain the flag: extracting all the URLs, then use `Python`.

 - Extract URLs: `tshark -r hack.pcap -T fields  -e http.request.full_uri|tr -s '\n' | grep flag > log`